q15928/nasa_log_analysis/readme.md

 ```

 Here is the graph when Dataflow is running.

 ![](images/dataflow_job.png)

 ### Store and Analyse data with BigQuery
 With Dataflow, the data are transferred into structured fields and ingested into BigQuery.
-It shows the data are streaming into in almost real-time once are processed.
+It shows the data are streaming into BigQuery in almost real-time once they are processed.
 ![](images/bigquery_table.png)

-We can immediately query the data.
+We can immediately query the data in BigQuery.
 ![](images/bigquery_query.png)